grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 - Is query latency increased?
   - An increased latency reduces the number of queries we can run / sec: once all workers are busy, new queries will pile up in the queue
   - Temporarily scale up queriers to try to stop the bleed
+  - Check if a specific tenant is running heavy queries
+    - Run `sum by (user) (cortex_query_scheduler_queue_length{namespace="<namespace>"}) > 0` to find tenants with enqueued queries
-  - Check the `Cortex / Slow Queries` dashboard to see if a specific tenant is running heavy queries
+    - Check the `Cortex / Slow Queries` dashboard to find slow queries
-    - If it's a multi-tenant Cortex cluster and shuffle-sharing is disabled for queriers, you may consider to enable it only for that specific tenant to reduce its blast radius.
+  - On multi-tenant Cortex cluster with **shuffle-sharing for queriers disabled**, you may consider to enable it for that specific tenant to reduce its blast radius.
 To enable queriers shuffle-sharding for a single tenant you need to set the `max_queriers_per_tenant` limit override for the specific tenant (the value should be set to the number of queriers assigned to the tenant).
+  - On multi-tenant Cortex cluster with **shuffle-sharding for queriers enabled**, you may consider to temporarily increase the shard size for affected tenants: be aware that this could affect other tenants too, reducing resources available to run other tenant queries.
+Alternatively, you may choose to do nothing and let Cortex return errors for that given user once the per-tenant queue is full.

 ### CortexCacheRequestErrors